 Help you do your best

+Yes.
 The Haute Route is one of our most challenging treks and best suited for hikers with previous experience.
-You should be in good physical condition and comfortable with daily elevation gains of 3,000–4,000 feet.
-If you’ve trained on steep terrain or taken long day hikes, you’re likely ready to enjoy this rewarding adven
+You should be in good physical condition and comfortable with 8 hours of hiking per day and daily elevation gains of 3,000–4,000 feet.
+If you’ve trained on steep terrain or taken long day hikes, you’re likely ready to enjoy this rewarding adventure.

 Luggage transfers are provided between hotels, so most days you’ll only need to carry a daypack with your essentials.
 While staying in huts (the Cabane de Louvie and the Cabane de Prafleuri), your main luggage won’t be accessible, so you’ll carry overnight items (like a change of clothes, toothbrush, and headlamp) for three days.